-OEM-specified objects that are contained within the Oem property shall be valid JSON objects that follow the format of a Redfish complex type.
-The name of the object (property) shall uniquely identify the OEM or organization that manages the top of the namespace under which the property is defined.
+Each property contained within the Oem property shall be a JSON object.
+The name of the object

+(property) shall uniquely identify the OEM or organization that defines the properties contained by that object.
 This is described in more detail in the following clause.
-The OEM-specified property shall also include a type property that provides the location of the schema and the type definition for the property within that schema.
+The OEM-specified object shall also include a type property that provides the location of the schema and the type definition for the property within that schema.
 The Oem property can simultaneously hold multiple OEM-specified objects, including objects for more than one company or organization.